kdnc/apache-camel-reference-application/boilerplate-projects/order-fulfillment-processor-vt-p-itiwac-ch0203/README.md

 Scripts include:

-..* create-orders-db.sql = Creates the login, database and schema for the project.
+- create-orders-db.sql = Creates the login, database and schema for the project.
-..* create-orders.sql = Drops and re-creates the database table schema ..* drop-orders-db.sql = Drops the orders database
+- create-orders.sql = Drops and re-creates the database table schema
+- drop-orders-db.sql = Drops the orders database

 The script to load initial data can be found in the project directory:

-   order-fulfillment-processor\src\main\sql\postgresql\dml\load-orders.sql
+- order-fulfillment-processor\src\main\sql\postgresql\dml\load-orders.sql

 To initially create the database:

-1. Log in to PGAdmin III and connect using the postgres user
+1. Log in to `PGAdmin III` or `phppgadmin` and connect using the `postgres` user
-2. Create the login for orders using the create statement found in create-orders-db.sql
+2. Create the login for orders using the create statement found in `create-orders-db.sql`
-3. Create the database for orders using the create statement found in create-orders-db.sql
+3. Create the database for orders using the create statement found in `create-orders-db.sql
-4. Disconnect from the server, then right click the database, select properties and enter the user name as orders.
+4. Disconnect from the server, then right click the database, select properties and enter the user name as `orders` and password as `orders`.
-5. Connect to the server using the orders user name.
+5. Connect to the server using the `orders` user name.
-6. Open the query tool and run the create-orders.sql file, then run the load-orders.sql file.
+6. Open the query tool and run the `create-orders.sql` file, then run the `load-orders.sql` file.

 To re-load the database:

-1. Log in to PGAdmin III and connect using the orders user
+1. Log in to `PGAdmin III` or `phppgadmin` and connect using the `orders` user
-2. Open the query tool and run the create-orders.sql file, then run the load-orders.sql file.
+2. Open the query tool and run the `create-orders.sql` file, then run the `load-orders.sql file`

 ### Start Wildfly
 1. Open a command line and navigate to the root of the Wildfly directory.